 Karalyn MacWilliam, Vancouver Personal Injury Lawyer

 Prior to attending law school, Karalyn achieved a Bachelor of Arts degree in Philosophy and Political Science from the University of Alberta.
-She then completed her law degree at the University of Victoria, and was called to the bar in 2010 after articling at a criminal defence firm.
-She later worked the Public Prosecution Service of Canada as a drug prosecutor in Surrey, BC, and as plaintiff’s counsel for another well-respected law firm.
+She then completed her law degree at the University of Victoria and was called to the bar in 2010 after articling at a criminal defence firm.
+She began her legal career as a drug prosecutor with the Public Prosecution Service of Canada in Surrey, BC before transitioning into personal injury in 2013.
+She has been with Klein Lawyers since 2015.

 As each individual is unique, Karalyn works hard to ensure a full understanding of how injuries have affected each of her clients’ lives, and is committed to presenting the full picture on their behalf.